Gregorius, Holliday HR, Yanks thump Angels 8-4 to end skid

-Didi Gregorius and Matt Holliday each hit a go-ahead homer and New York piled on from there, lifting the Yankees over the Los Angeles Angels 8-4 on Wednesday night to snap a season-high seven-game losing streak.
+Didi Gregorius and Matt Holliday each hit a go-ahead homer, and New York piled on from there to beat the Los Angeles Angels 8-4 and snap a season-high seven-game losing streak.

 New York's skid was its longest since 2007.
 The Yankees haven't lost eight straight since August 1995.
 They moved back ahead of Boston for first place in the AL East a night after losing the division lead for the first time since mid-May.

+"It's nice," Girardi said.
+"It's been a frustrating week, no doubt about it."

-Jordan Montgomery (5-4) pitched two-run ball over 5 2/3 innings.
-Relievers Chad Green and Dellin Betances got the ball to Tyler Clippard in the ninth, but Clippard allowed a two-run homer to Martin Maldonado, his second of the game.
-Aroldis Chapman came on to close out.
+Jordan Montgomery (5-4) pitched two-run ball over 5 2/3 innings, and relievers Chad Green and Betances got the ball to Tyler Clippard in the ninth.

-Ricky Nolasco (2-9) lost his seventh consecutive start to match George Brunet's franchise record from 1967.
-The right-hander allowed the homers to Holliday and Gregorius, and has given up 23 long balls this season, tied for the major league lead with Cincinnati's Bronson Arroyo.
+Clippard, pitching a night after being booed off the mound, allowed a leadoff double to Andrelton Simmons and a two-run homer to Martin Maldonado, his second of the game.

+Clippard, New York's go-to seventh-inning man, has allowed at least a run in four of his past five appearances, including three in 1/3 of an inning Tuesday night.

+"Trying to get him a clean inning and it didn't work," Girardi said.
+"He'll get back on track."

+Instead, Girardi called on Chapman to close out.
+The hard-throwing left-hander went 1-2-3 in his second appearance since coming off the disabled list Sunday.

-Montgomery, pitching with an extra day of rest, gave up five hits, including a two-run homer by Maldonado, while striking out five.
+Montgomery pitched with an extra day of rest and gave up five hits, including a two-run homer by Maldonado, while striking out five.
 The left-hander is 3-1 with a 2.55 ERA over his past six starts.

 Maldonado had the first multihomer game of his career.
 He and Andrelton Simmons each had three hits for the Angels.